doupon1/roadmate/roadmate/README.txt

 		Data model classes for RoadMate.

---	./roadmate/models/data

-		A collection of line delimited text files.

-		These contain static data, which is loaded into RoadMate's database when is it is first run on a new system.

-		E.g. Lists of towns, geographical data .etc.

 --	./stylesheets

 		RoadMate's Cascading Style Sheets and their accompanying files.

 --	./scrips

-		A collection of internal and 3rd party JavaScript libraries used with RoadMate.
+		A collection of internal and 3rd party JavaScript libraries used by RoadMate.

 --	./templates